 This month, we launched our new finance plan: Now you can train in the most in-demand languages and skills in the world, with smaller, incremental payments.

-Our Diploma in Software Development is now available for €375 a month, with a discount if you finish the course ahead of time.
+Our Diploma in Software Development is now available for €375 a month.

 Here’s why we created this new payment method…